 In this course, we will cover the two introductory chapters and chapters 1-4 of Kontakte, as well as some supplemental materials.
-In general, we will spend three weeks per chapter, except for the two introductory chapters (one week each).
+In general, we will spend three weeks per chapter, except for the two introductory chapters (ca. one week each).
 A detailed course schedule with daily topics and assignments is provided separately on Canvas.

+Homework

-Homework will be assigned on Connect and should be completed on a daily, regular basis to better prepare yourself for in-class participation.
+Homework will be assigned on Canvas or Connect and should be completed on a daily, regular basis to better prepare yourself for in-class participation.

-- Vor dem Unterricht (before class) these are the homework tasks that correspond to the pages in the textbook, Kontakte, about grammatical structures.
-You will complete these tasks on Connect in preparation of each class period as noted on the detailed Kursplan (course schedule). - Nach dem Unterricht (after class) these are the homework tasks found in the eWBLM (eWorkbook Lab Manual), or Connect.
-You will complete these tasks after each class period as noted on the detailed Kursplan (course schedule).
+- Textbook: Vor dem Unterricht (before class) these are the homework tasks that correspond to the pages in the textbook, Kontakte, about grammatical structures.
+You will complete these tasks on Connect in preparation of each class period as noted on the detailed Kursplan (course schedule). - Note: These tasks are grouped in one Connect assignment per week (e.g. A.1-A.5 are all in the assignment "Einführung A Vor dem Unterricht").
+You should attempt each individual task prior to the day of class as noted on the Kursplan, even if the submission date of the entire assignment is later in the week.
+It is not a good idea to wait until the night before all of the tasks are due to complete the entire Connect assignment. - eWBLM: Nach dem Unterricht (after class) these are the homework tasks found in the eWBLM (eWorkbook Lab Manual), or Connect.
+You will complete these tasks after each class period as noted on the detailed Kursplan.